thenoisyninga/Ignite_Stocks_Backend_Scripts/README.md

 Install the required python libraries, have everything in the same directory.
 Have the ServiceAccountKey.json file in the directory for validation of the firebase connection, and have a text file 'password.txt' with the stock database password in the same directory to validate the SQL connection.

 ## Usage
-The Main_Process.py file executes the stock market round The Admin_Controls.py file is a diverse package that gives access to all the features mentioned above
+The Main_Process.py file executes the stock market round.
+The Admin_Controls.py file is a diverse package that gives access to all the features mentioned above